r00t0vi4/cuckoo-sender/README.md

 # Cuckoo-sender
-Send file for analysis in Cuckoo Sandbox from context menu
+Send files for analysis in Cuckoo Sandbox from context menu

 ## Installation
 Copy cuckoo-sender to %PROGRAMFILES% directory